JimGav/raylib-game/README.md

 This is a simple game I made to get familiar with C++ raylib.
 For the moment it is just a circle with some kb/m interractions but I might evolve it to something more interesting in the future.

 # How to run
 Download main.exe and run it.
+(You might need to download some dll files.
+Will fix that soon)
 ## Or
 - Install the repository locally by either cloning it or downloading the code.
 ```git clone https://github.com/JimGav/raylib-game.git```